mbevand/ledthemfight/README.md

 But with LED Them Fight, all you need is a text editor to write effects in as little as 1 or 2 lines of Python, and when you edit a `red` to `blue`, it **instantly and automatically** notices the edit and renders blue on the LED string.
 You have basically a live view of your effect code as you are typing it!
 This allows to very, very quickly iterate and experiment with animations and colors.

-After I started LED Them Fight, and decided on implementing the concept of effect modules, I eventually discovered [Pixelblaze](https://electromage.com/pixelblaze) which is close to my ideal product.
-It is much more featureful however: it is closed-source (deal breaker for me), runs on ESP32 instead of a Raspberry Pi (the latter packs more CPU power for more complex effects), their effect modules are written in a subset of JavaScript (full Python support + full Python standard library is easier to code for), and their effects have to be edited in-browser (a proper text editor with syntax highlighting and autocompletion is more comfortable especially for the more complex effects).

 # Quick Start Guide

 1. A [Raspberry Pi](https://www.raspberrypi.com/products/) computer is required.
 I recommend installing the [Raspberry Pi OS "Lite" version](https://www.raspberrypi.com/software/) without desktop.
 Or else, with the desktop version you may have to jump through hoops to disable audio device drivers as they [interfere with `rpi-ws281x`](https://github.com/jgarff/rpi_ws281x#limitations)